shadow/shadow/docs/maintainer-playbook.md

 git push origin v$VERSION
 ```

-Our releases will then be tagged off of the master branch.
+Our releases will then be tagged off of the main branch.